ffkato/docs/docs/source/docs/operating-system/process-thread.md

 Non-preemptive threads must voluntarily give up CPU.
 Preemptive scheduling uses interrupts for involuntary context switches.

-Because threads can access the same memory, the execution is out of program's control and switching happens arbitrarily, program needs to use synchronization to control cooperation, usually by restricting interleaving executions.
+Because threads can access the same memory, the execution order is out of program's control and switching happens arbitrarily, program needs to use synchronization to control cooperation, usually by restricting interleaving executions.
 See `synchronization` section.